Real Life Examples:

 - The Hunt for the Gangadiddle (sometimes shortened to just "Gangadiddle") is a particularly well-structured ARG.

-- A Majora's Mask ghost-story (commonly referred to as Ben Drowned) evolved into this, involving a cult ("The Moon Children") and an apparent "Groundhog Day" Loop.
+- Ben Drowned was a Majora's Mask ghost-story that evolved into this, involving a cult ("The Moon Children") and an apparent "Groundhog Day" Loop.
 The original story and youtube videos, and

 - Wonderland or Bust is a modest ARG about a cult, its insane leader, and the people he victimizes.
 Better than it sounds, and currently enjoying a new life.
 The game has since moved into the real world, with a contact phone number listed and a package being forwarded.